 Completion of the seven components of the High School & Beyond Plan (HSBP) are a state graduation requirement.
 These components are:

-- Create or update your Resume.
+- Create, update or upload your Resume.

 - Complete a Career Interests Profiler and mark at least one career as a favorite.

 - Complete the Game Plan Survey which will set your goals for post high school life.